pwoodworth-jefcoats/DVSmentorship/README.md

 * It doesn't look like ggiraph and treemapify work together:
 > Error in `geom_treemap_interactive()`:
 > ! could not find function "geom_treemap_interactive"
-This is a bummer because I like treemaps.
-I guess it's a good motivator to find some alternatives.

 This ReadMe will be updated as things come together.